quantiota/SKA-Navier-Stokes/README.md

 2. Open and run the notebook in `notebooks/` to compute and visualize SKA entropy and knowledge.
 3. Interpret results: SKA highlights when the system is predictable, and when it loses order.

 ## Impact

-* **First open-source demonstration** of information geometry for flow regime detection
+- **First open-source demonstration** of information geometry for flow regime detection
-* Useful for physics, engineering, and anyone studying complex time series
+- Enables new science in **physics, engineering, and data science**
+- Generalizes to **any complex time series**: climate, market regimes, biological rhythms, and more

 **Contact / Collaborate:**
 Pull requests, issues, and datasets welcome!